Apollonia Kotero: Later career

 In 1988, Warner Bros.
 Records released Kotero's eponymously titled first solo album, Apollonia.
 Three singles were taken from the album: "Since I Fell for You", "The Same Dream" and "Mismatch".

-She went on to appear in such films as Ministry of Vengeance (1989), Back To Back (1990), Black Magic Woman (1991), and two Italian productions: La Donna di una Sera (A Lady for a Night) (1991) and Cattive Ragazze (1992).
+She went on to appear in such films as Ministry of Vengeance (1989), Back to Back (1990), Black Magic Woman (1991), and two Italian productions: La Donna di una Sera (A Lady for a Night) (1991) and Cattive Ragazze (1992).
 She returned to television on such shows as Sliders and Air America (which co-starred Lorenzo Lamas, her former co-star in Falcon Crest), and also hosted The Jazz Channel's Latin Beat program.
-During this period an exercise video entitled Go For It was also released.
+During this period an exercise video entitled Go for It was also released.
 Kotero could also be seen on E!'s Celebrity Homes, The Test, Rendezview, and MTV Cribs, with her friend Carmen Electra.

 In 2005, Kotero formed a multimedia entertainment company, Kotero Entertainment, which enlisted a number of producers to produce a children's animated television series as well as feature films.
-Kotero Entertainment also began managing young talent such as television and film star Sascha Andres and young pop singer Nikki Barreras, also known as Nikki B..
+Kotero Entertainment also began managing young talent such as television and film star Sascha Andres and young pop singer Nikki Barreras, also known as Nikki B.

-In 2009, Kotero's vocals appeared on The Twilight Singers cover of Prince's "When Doves Cry" for Spin magazine's 25th anniversary tribute to the Purple Rain album, entitled Purplish Rain.
+In 2009, Kotero's vocals appeared on The Twilight Singers cover of Prince's "When Doves Cry" for Spin magazine's 25th anniversary tribute to the Purple Rain album, Purplish Rain.

+Kotero sued Prince's estate, Paisley Park Enterprises, in August 2025 over the trademark rights of her stage name Apollonia after the estate filed for the trademark and requested that the trademark Kotero obtained in 2016 be cancelled.
+Prince's estate said the name originated for a character Prince created for the film Purple Rain, and Kotero's trademark blocked them from selling merchandise using the Apollonia 6 name, and they had no intent to block her from performing under the name.
+Kotero stated that Prince encouraged her to use the name and only she had been actively using it for previous four decades.

+Apollonia Studio 6

+In January 2022, Apollonia and her business partner Seth Neblett launched their YouTube podcast Apollonia Studio 6.
+Over the last two seasons, they've hosted guests such as Jill Jones, Gabriel "Fluffy" Iglesias, JoKoy, Apollonia 6, Tia Carrere, André Cymone, Joe Isgro, Diana-Maria Riva, Susannah Melvoin, DJ Vlad, Amanda Wyss, Anna Fantastic, LeRoy "Roy" Bennett, Autumn Rowe, and Duane Tudahl.
+The podcast received a Telly Award in 2023.

+As of January 2024, the podcast has amassed 500,000 views and 10,000 subscribers.

 Personal life

-Apollonia was married to Greg Patschull, an aspiring actor and martial artist, from 1980 to 1985.
-She dated singer David Lee Roth during the filming of Purple Rain.
-Her second marriage was to actor Kevin Bernhardt from 1987 to 1997.
+Apollonia dated rock singer David Lee Roth during the filming of Purple Rain.
+She was married to actor, screenwriter, and director Kevin Bernhardt from 1987 to 1997.